SKOAP Study FAQ

 Knee osteoarthritis (KOA) is a very common source of pain and reduced function.
 There is an urgent public health need to reduce our reliance on opiods for effective long-term pain management, particularly in knee osteoarthritis (KOA).

 This effectiveness trial will compare recommended treatments to reduce pain and functional limitations in KOA and identify clinical and patient-level factors associated with treatment response.

 These results will lead to improved patient selection for treatment and inform evidence-based guidelines by offering well-tested, effective, non-opioid alternatives.

 How long does the study last?

 Phase 1 is 8 weeks with follow-up for up to 2 years.
 Phase 2 is 12 weeks with follow-up for up to one year.
 Candidates may advance from Phase 1 to Phase 2 if eligible at any time after the 8-week visit.

 Compensation up to $742 - depending on eligibility and study visits/tasks completed.
 Parking coupon/pass is provided at all sites.

 Does my insurance pay for the treatments?

 Most insurance companies approve and cover our study procedures.
-There may be a copay that candidates will be responsible for.
+Phase 1 treatments are commonly used for knee pain and usually do not require pre-authorization.
+Phase 2 treatments usually do require pre-authorization.
+For both phases, there may be a copay that candidates will be responsible for.